xKeNcHii/PwnedGuardian/README.md

 PwnGuardian is a registration validation service that checks if a password has been compromised in data breaches using the [Have I Been Pwned](https://haveibeenpwned.com/) API.

+## Testing Website

+I have set-up a testing website in react and tailwind-css for the frontend, and node.js and express for the backend.
+You can test PwnGuardian on my testing website at [https://test.pwnguardian.com](https://pwned-guardian-client.vercel.app/).
+This website is set up for testing purposes and allows you to simulate registration requests and observe the responses.

 ## Features

 - Validates passwords against known data breaches.